gbif/checklistbank/docs/BACKBONE-BUILD.md

  - `./stop.sh`
  - `rm -Rf /usr/local/gbif/services/checklistbank-nub-ws/nub_idx`
  - `./start.sh`
+ - wait until the logs indicate the index build was finished (~1h).

 ## Reprocess occurrences
 Processing uses the geocode-ws and checklistbank-nub-ws.
 Registry is not used as the dataset/organisation derived values are stored already when generating the verbatim view: http://api.gbif-uat.org/v1/occurrence/996799163/verbatim